juampi92/auto-updater/README.md

  * Compares local version with remote version.
  * If versions dont match, it downloads the repository.
  * It extracts the repository, overwriting the modifies files.
+ * Compares local dependencies with remote dependencies and tells if they don't match.

 # Events